An obstacle problem for the p-elastic energy

 To prove Theorem \ref{Theorem:1.2}, we employ a strategy, given by \cite{Moist}, making use of the polar tangential angle.
 To this aim, using a substitution $\omega:=|\kappa|^{p-2} \kappa$, first we derive an explicit formula of a solution of the Euler--Lagrange equation \eqref{EL-eq:1.2}.
-The explicit formula gives us a spatial curve, the so called $p$-rectangular.
+The explicit formula gives us a special curve, the so called $p$-rectangular.
 By way of the $p$-rectangular we extend the polar tangential strategy into the case $p \neq 2$.
 Both the substitution $\omega$ and the Euler's substitution $w_u$ reduce the second-order ODE in terms of $\kappa$ to a second-order ODE in terms of $u$.
 However, the reduced equations are different, and each reduced equation independently provides properties of critical points (more precisely see Remark~\ref{rem:6.3toberefereedtointheintro} below).